dyutibarma/monochrome/_case-studies/2018-10-24-optimized-image-quality.md

 	</div>
 	<div class="w3-col w3-container m8">
 		<h4>Category Page & Image Zoom Views</h4>
-		<p>We put together sumulated views of a category page and image zoom for participants to select which image they felt was of the best quality.</p>
+		<p>We put together sumulated views of a category page and image zoom for participants to select which image they felt was the best quality.</p>
 		<p>The views included pagination between selections as well as a "Thank you for completion" screen which displayed live results of the study.</p>
 	</div>
 	<div class="w3-col w3-container m2">